giuliadev95/CRM/README.md

 # HOW I CREATED THE PROJECT

+This is the tech stack I used:
+- Back-end: Node.js, Express
+- Database: PostgreSQL
+- Front-end: React.js with Vite
+- Style: CSS

+This is the design model I used:
+The project follows the mvc model, using controllers to store the database queries and routes to make them available for the server at certain endpoints.
+The front-end takes care of fetching all the content to perform the get, put, delete or post method.

-## BACKEND
+## BACK-END

 ### STRUCTURE

-controllers /   contacts.js = Functions to perform CRUD actions on the 'contact' table (that gives life to the contact list you'll see in the frontend)
+controllers =>   contacts.js = Functions to perform CRUD actions on the 'contact' table (that gives life to the contact list you'll see in the frontend)
-            /   companies.js = One single function to get all companies (no further methods are needed on the 'company' table)
+            =>   companies.js = One single function to get all companies (no further methods are needed on the 'company' table)

-database    /   config.js = Sets a pool connection with a PostgreSQL database
+database    =>   config.js = Sets a pool connection with a PostgreSQL database

-routes      /   contacts_companies.js  = Defines all routes for the server
+routes      =>   contacts_companies.js  = Defines all routes for the server

-postman_doc    /   methods.json = The json export of all the methods called with Postman.
+postman_doc =>   methods.json = The json export of all the methods called with Postman.
 Copy the body of this json object in Postman API calls to test if the backend API work

-.env     / ignored by GIT, it contains the PostgreSQL connection string
+.env        => ignored by GIT, it contains the PostgreSQL connection string

-server.js / the main (and only) express app that starts the server
+server.js   => the main (and only) express app that starts the server

-.gitignore / Instructions for GIT to ignore the .env
+.gitignore  => Instructions for GIT to ignore the .env

-README.md / This very README.md file
+README.md   => This very README.md file

-### WORKFLOW TO CREATE THE BACKEND
+### WORKFLOW TO CREATE THE BACK-END
-0. install dependencies in package.json
+0. Install all dependencies into package.json
-1. initialize server
+1. Initialize the server.js
-2. Cadd and configure the database connection
+2. Add and configure the database connection
-2. add controllers logic
+2. Add logic to the controllers
-3. add routes
+3. Add routes
-4. test routes with Postman
+4. Test the routes with Postman

-### HOW I TESTED THE BACKEND
+### HOW I TESTED THE BACK-END

-- I tested the routes with Postman: you can find the json exports at this path: contactlist\backend\postman_test\methods.json
+I tested the routes with Postman: you can find the json exports at this path: contactlist\backend\postman_test\methods.json

 ### ERROR HANDLING

-2. GUIDE TO HTTP STATUS CODES USED IN THIS PROJECT:
+2. THE HTTP STATUS CODES I  USED IN THIS PROJECT:

     ERRORS: https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Status#client_error_responses